Public and Private Locations¶

 The resource requirements depend on expected traffic; a 1 vCPU instance with 2GB RAM is typically sufficient to start, with usage monitored and scaled as necessary.
 The more integrations you connect through the Private Location, the more resources you need.

-Deploying the escape Private Location¶
+Deploying a Private Location¶

 To deploy a private location, you only need to retrieve your API key from the platform.
 With the API key, you will be able to create locations, list them, and delete them.